Pseudomonas aeruginosa: Enzymes

 LigDs form a subfamily of the DNA ligases.
 These all have a LigDom/ligase domain, but many bacterial LigDs also have separate polymerase domains/PolDoms and nuclease domains/NucDoms.
 In P. aeruginosa's case the nuclease domains are N-terminus, and the polymerase domains are C-terminus, extensions of the single central ligase domain.

 Pathogenesis

-An opportunistic, nosocomial pathogen of immunocompromised individuals, P. aeruginosa typically infects the airway, urinary tract, burns, and wounds, and also causes other blood infections.
+Frequently acting as an opportunistic, nosocomial pathogen of immunocompromised individuals, but capable of infecting the immunocompetent, P. aeruginosa typically infects the airway, urinary tract, burns, and wounds, and also causes other blood infections.